CHTC/chtc-website-source/uw-research-computing/hpc-overview.md

 Violation of these policies may result in suspension of your account.

 **2. The HPC Cluster is Reserved for MPI-enabled, Multi-node Jobs**
-HPC users should not numerous jobs on the HPC Cluster that can individually finish within 7 days less than 64 cores, given its optimization for multi-cpu and multi-node/MPI work.
-Users may be asked to transition individual jobs needing less than 64 cores to our high-throughput computing (HTC) system, where they will also experience better turnaround.
+HPC users should not run numerous jobs on the HPC Cluster that can individually finish within 7 days or use less than 40 cores, given its optimization for multi-cpu and multi-node/MPI work.
+Users may be asked to transition individual jobs needing less than 40 cores to our high-throughput computing (HTC) system, where they will also experience better turnaround.